THINKER - in - RESIDENCE

 An inquiry curriculum for educators and children

-Since January 2014, we have been trialling our Thinkers platform with a number of early childhood settings across Australia and SE Asia,
+Beginning in January 2014, we have been implementing our Thinkers platform with many early childhood settings across Australia and SE Asia, under the banner of the 'Reconfiguring Quality Project' - with EXCEPTIONAL results!

 This is a way of thinking about your professional practices - not a method of doing.